 - Establish effective partnerships both to provide solutions and commit resources to sustain what works.

 - Work closely with the BCJI TTA provider to implement a comprehensive and coordinated strategy.

 - Assess program implementation in collaboration with research partners, and plan for sustainment of effective strategies with private and public state, local, and tribal funding.

-The BCJI Program is part of BJA's Innovations Suite of Programs.
+The BCJI Program is part of BJA's Smart Suite of programs.
 These programs invest in the development of practitioner-researcher partnerships that use data, evidence, and innovation to create strategies and interventions that are effective and economical.
-See the Innovations Suite page for more information about Innovations Programs and related resources.
+See the Smart Suite page for more information about programs and related resources.